Effective experience rating for large insurance portfolios via surrogate modeling: Introduction

 The paper is structured as follows.
 Section \ref{framework} provides an overview of the Bayesian framework for experience rating and highlights some of the primary challenges that will be addressed in the paper.
-Section \ref{surrogate} introduces the surrogate modeling approach to approximate any credibility formula and emphasizes the importance of sufficient summary statistics of the policyholder's claim history as inputs of such a model.
-In Section \ref{theindex}, we present the credibility index, its properties and its interpretation for insurance ratemaking.
+Section \ref{surrogate} introduces the surrogate modeling approach to approximate any pricing formula and emphasizes the importance of sufficient summary statistics of the policyholder's claim history as inputs of such a model.
+In Section \ref{theindex}, we present the likelihood-based summary statistic, properties and interpretation for insurance ratemaking.
+Technical results are deferred to Appendix \ref{sufficiency}.
 Section \ref{estimation} explains the estimation of the surrogate model and how it simplifies the ratemaking process for large portfolios.
-Section \ref{simulation} describes a simulation study that demonstrates the accuracy of the credibility formula for different Bayesian models.
+Section \ref{simulation} describes a simulation study that demonstrates the accuracy of the pricing formula for different Bayesian models.
 Section \ref{realdata} presents a case study of experience rating using a real European automobile dataset, and finally, Section \ref{conclusion} concludes the paper.

-\section{The Bayesian Credibility Framework and Issues}
+\section{The Bayesian credibility framework and issues}

-The mathematical framework for classical credibility, as introduced by Bühlmann (see e.g \cite{Buhlmann2005course}), is based on the Bayesian hierarchical model:
+The mathematical framework for classical credibility, as introduced by \cite{Buhlmann2005course}, is based on the Bayesian hierarchical model:

-where $\mathbf{Y}_n = (Y_1, \ldots, Y_n)$ and each $Y_j, ~ i=1, \ldots, n$ are the claim history (either claim size, frequency or other variables of interest) in period $i$ of a policyholder, $f(y \vert \theta, \mathcal{O} )$ is the density function of the \emph{model distribution}, $\mathcal{O}$ is the set of parameters that contains other information available e.g policyholder attributes, $\Theta$ is the \emph{latent variable} that represents the unobservable risk of each policyholder, and has a prior distribution $P(\theta)$.
+where $\mathbf{Y}_n = (Y_1, \ldots, Y_n)$ and each $Y_j, ~ i=1, \ldots, n$ are the claim history (either claim size, frequency or other variables of interest) in period $i$ of a policyholder, $f(y \vert \theta, \mathcal{O} )$ is the density function of the \emph{model distribution}, $\mathcal{O}$ is the set of parameters that contains other information available, e.g., policyholder attributes, $\Theta$ is the \emph{latent variable} that represents the unobservable risk of each policyholder and has a prior distribution $P(\theta)$.
 The variables $Y_j$ and $\Theta$ can be either univariate or multivariate, however, we shall keep the notation as if they are univariate for reading convenience.

-This formulation includes more general hierarchical models with several layers that are commonly used in credibility, see e.g \cite{frees2008hierarchical}, \cite{crevecoeur2022hierarchical}.
+This formulation includes more general hierarchical models with several layers commonly used in credibility, e.g., \cite{frees2008hierarchical}, \cite{crevecoeur2022hierarchical}.
 For instance, a Bayesian model can have two (or more) layers of latent variables as follows: